getkyo/kyo/README.md

 // If the input has no pending effects,
 // `S` is inferred  to `Any` and the
-// value is evaluated immediatelly
+// value is evaluated immediately
 // to 43
 val a: Int < Any =
   test(42)